-Low and mid-rise homes constructed before 1950 have an estimated total floor area of 22.8 million m.
+Low and mid-rise homes constructed before 1950 have an estimated total floor area of 22.8 million m2.
 This sector may be upgraded through a package of retrofits identified by Hendricken et al. (2013) as achieving a 50% reduction in EUI.
 This retrofit package consists of: home-owner weatherization, R-13 batt insulation in the walls and R-40 batt insulation in the roof, double paned windows with Krypton/Argon and Low-E, all LED lighting, and all Energy Star equipment and appliances, along with passive plug controls through smart power strips (power strips with occupancy sensors).
 This package is estimated to cost $361/m^2$ (see Appendix A for cost estimate) which annualizes to $16.81/m^2$ over 35 years at 3% interest.
-The reduction in EUI from 710 to 355 kBtu per m saves $6.47/m^2$ annually which represents 38% of the annualized cost of the upgrade.
-The remaining 62% of the cost, which amounts to \$236 million annually is assigned to GHG mitigation.
-The retrofits reduce annual CO2e emissions of 1,210,000 tonnes by 905,000 tonnes, a reduction of 75%, at a cost of \$261/tonne beyond what is recouped by energy cost savings.
+The reduction in EUI from 710 to 355 kBtu per m2 saves $6.47/m^2$ annually which represents 38% of the annualized cost of the upgrade.
+The remaining 62% of the cost, which amounts to 236 million annually is assigned to GHG mitigation.
+The retrofits reduce annual CO2e emissions from 1,210,000 tonnes to 905,000 tonnes, a reduction of 75%, at a cost of 22.8 million = 2.8 m